odino/odino.github.com/source/_posts/2019-03-21-the-abs-programming-language-in-real-life-part-1-removing-1-file-from-all-of-your-github-repositories.markdown

 ---

-It's no secret I've been spending some time having fun with [ABS](https://www.abs-lang.org/), a programming language with a terse and coincise syntax that can simplify working with shell commands.
+It's no secret I've been spending some time having fun with [ABS](https://www.abs-lang.org/), a programming language with a terse and concise syntax that can simplify working with shell commands.

-A few weeks ago I needed to remove a file from all of [Namshi](https://github.com/namshi)'s private GitHub repositories, and did so with an ABS script.
+A few weeks ago I needed to remove a file from all of [Namshi](https://github.com/namshi)'s private GitHub repositories and did so with an ABS script.

 Let's get to it!